 The Finance Ministry Team (FMT) oversees the financial function of Emmanuel Lutheran Church on behalf of the Congregation Council and members of the congregation.
 FMT’s responsibilities include managing the church’s cash and investments, overseeing the collection and counting of the weekly offering, administering payroll and benefits for our staff members, and maintaining the church’s financial records and insurance policies.
 FMT also works with the Property Team to oversee the care and maintenance of our buildings and grounds.
 FMT’s primary responsibility is to prepare the annual budget for congregational approval at the congregational meeting in January each year.
 The annual budget is the financial roadmap that enables all of the ministries and programs of Emmanuel Lutheran Church.
 FMT also advises the Congregation Council on the prudent use and expenditure of the church’s assets and funds.
 The team typically meets three to four times a year, with the majority of our work conducted during the fall and early winter.
 FMT also works closely with the Treasurer, Financial Secretary and Stewardship Team.
-The Finance team consists of: Rich Lassen (Chair), Dave Swan, Beth Donovan (treasurer), Kai Frerichs, and Lorraine Lynch.
+The Finance team consists of: Rich Lassen (Chair), Dave Swan, Bryon Sol (treasurer), and Kai Frerichs.

 In addition, there are two other volunteer functions that fall under FMT: